 There are three main methods to install the steel gratings

 First, you need to select the right type of steel grating or stainless steel gratings for your project.
-Then, you must consider the size, weight, and spacing of the grating to be installed.
+Then, consider the size, weight, and spacing of the grating to be installed.

 Don’t worry; below, we will explain in depth how to install steel grating or heavy duty steel gratings, providing a step-by-step guide that will make the job easy and straightforward.
 Let’s get started!